Snowball vs. Avalanche: What Is the Best Way to Pay Off Debt?

 Conclusions: What Is the Best Way to Pay Off Debt?

-When it comes to paying off debt, there is no easy, one size fits all answer.
-The best path forward depends not just on the nuts and bolts of your finances, but also your personality, behaviors, and motivations.
+When it comes to paying off debt, there is no easy, one-size-fits-all all answer.
+The best path forward depends not just on the nuts and bolts of your finances, but also on your personality, behaviors, and motivations.

 The debt snowball is a popular option that works well for many because the quick feeling of success each time you pay off a small debt can help keep you inspired to stay on track.
 The downside of this method is that you could pay more in interest and spend a longer period of time chipping away at your debt.